altera-fpga/altera-fpga.github.io/docs/virtualization/hypervisors/xen/ug-xen-agx7f-soc.md

 scp <host_user>@<host-ip>:/<host-folder>/xen-image-minimal-agilex7.cpio.gz .
 ```

-### Boot Xen GSRD
+### Boot Xen

-This section shows how to boot the Xen GSRD.
-By default, if no other operation is done, the board boots into normal, non-Xen enabled GSRD on a power cycle.
+This section shows how to boot the Xen System Example Design.
+By default, if no other operation is done, the board boots without using Xen, on a power cycle.
 In order to boot with the Xen Hypervisor, you need to stop the U-Boot countdown, and boot Linux manually using the commands shown in the below sections.
 This is provided for convenience, and when used in a real production system, U-Boot can be configured to boot the required Xen configuration automatically.

 ![](images/xen-boot-flow.svg)